 - The nature of contributions they might bring to the collaborative group.

-Approximately four to seven Faculty Research Fellows will be chosen by the Advisory Board in consultation with the Seminar Leaders, with preference given to faculty from a variety of disciplines.
+This year, the collaboration with the Global Engagement Initiative will allow us to accept more than our usual number of Faculty Fellows.
+Up to nine or ten Faculty Research Fellows will be chosen by the Advisory Board in consultation with the Seminar Leaders and the Directors of the Global Engagement Initiative, with preference given to faculty from a variety of disciplines.
 Faculty of all ranks (and, where applicable, staff) with a scholarly interest in the subject are invited to apply.

 Selection Criteria for Faculty Fellows

-1. The project.
+- The project.
 By far the most important criterion for selection is the quality of the application, and specifically the quality of the project itself.
-Considerations include the excellence of the proposal as the Board perceives it – the thesis, the specificity of the project (article, chapter, exhibit, recital…), the likelihood that the individual will complete or make significant progress toward completion of the project during the grant period, the sophistication of the arguments, and the pertinent preparation of the individual to undertake the project.
+Considerations include the excellence of the proposal as the Board perceives it—the thesis, the specificity of the project (article, chapter, exhibit, recital…), the likelihood that the individual will complete or make significant progress toward completion of the project during the grant period, the sophistication of the arguments, and the pertinent preparation of the individual to undertake the project.